glorialulu/TSNet/docs/transient.rst

 Transient Simulation
 ========================

-After the steady state calculation is completed, the Method of Characteristics (MOC) is used for solving governing transient flow equations.
+After the steady state calculation is completed, TSNet adopts the Method of Characteristics (MOC) for solving governing transient flow equations.
 A transient simulation can be run using the following code:

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
-    :lines: 27-27
+    :lines: 27-28

-The results will then be returned to the transient model (tm) instance.
+The results will be returned to the transient model (tm) object, and then stored in the 'Tnet1.obj' file for the easiness of retrieval.

 Mass and Momentum Conservation